 The zine is a self-published, non-commercial, cheaply produced, low circulation magazine.
 Content may be typed, handwritten, drawn, photographed – often printed on a photocopier, stapled, folded or bound with simple stitches.

-For more information please come down to the Materials Room (Sheppard Library Basement) which is open during term-time from Monday to Friday 11am – 4pm.
+For more information please come down to the Materials Room (Sheppard Library Basement) which is usually open during term-time from Monday to Friday 11am – 4pm.